pickyourtrail_logo

 Another overlooked aspect of this place that visitors frequently skip over is exploring the manta ray viewpoint.
 The Manta viewpoint is only a short distance from Broken Beach.
 Between the trials of Angel Billabong and Broken Beach, exactly, is where you'll find the Manta Viewpoint, so it's advised to stop for a short while.
 One can see the enormous rays that live below the water's surface from the cliff's top.
 Even so, it's worthwhile to stay a while and watch the ships and manta rays from the top.

-How to Reach Broken Beach
+7. How to Reach Broken Beach

 Utilising the speedboat services offered from Sanur in southern Bali is an efficient way to get to Nusa Penida.
 Reaching Nusa Penida Island usually takes 45 minutes.
 From there, you can either rent a scooter to explore the island's hidden spots or use one of the many tourist agencies that are available on the island.
 It takes approximately 40 minutes to reach here from the Toya Pakeh port.

-Things to do Near Broken Beach
+8. Things to do Near Broken Beach

 Angel Billabong

-A stunning, naturally occurring infinity pool can be found among the rocks not far from Broken Beach.
+A stunning, naturally occurring infinity pool can be found among the rocks not far from Broken Beach Bali.
 The waters at this location, known as Angel Billabong, are incredibly clear.
 The colour of the water and the reflection it creates depend on what time of day you visit.
 The sun's rays have a major impact on the colour of the water.
 Since it’s close to Broken Beach, both of them can be covered in a couple of hours.

 Kelingking Beach

-This undoubtedly ranks among the top attractions on Nusa Penida island's west coast.
+Kelingking Beach undoubtedly ranks among the top attractions on Nusa Penida island's west coast.
 From Broken Beach to the beach, it would take 20 to 30 minutes to travel about 10 kilometres.
 The main attractions in this area are the sea view from the hilltop, lounging on the white sands, and descending the wooden stairs.
 One of its main draws is a view from the top of the cliff that looks like a T-rex.
 Unlike Broken Beach, the sands can be accessed from the cliff with the help of wooden stairs.
 Aside from taking pleasure in the pristine beach and the calm atmosphere, one must exercise caution in this area because it is challenging to obtain medication.

-Things to remember while visiting Broken Beach
+9. Things to Remember While Visiting Broken Beach

 • Do carry your water bottle, mobile and camera to get excellent pictures.